Xray-App/xray-maven-plugin/README.md

 ## Disclaimer

 This project is in early stage; the setting names and other are subject to change.

+## Acknowledgments

+- Thanks to [Eugen](https://twitter.com/baeldung), and other authors, along with the many tutorials provided at [baeldung.com](https://www.baeldung.com).
+- Thanks to Hugo Braz for all the valuable feedback and previous work done in the scope of the previous, proprietary Maven plugin for Xray.

 ## TO DOs